Koseki Aquila Raphael

 Koseki Aquila Raphael (小関章ラファエル, born in Chiba Prefecture, Japan) is a Japanese producer, story architect and Jungian scholar.
 In 1998, he was baptized by Father Klaus Riesenhuber, a philosophy professor at Sophia University, and was given the name "Raphael."

-Koseki's work in the entertainment field includes theater, music and animation productions.
-His scholastic interests span a wide spectrum: religion, theology, mythology, archetypology, digital content creation and film.
+Koseki works in theater, music, and animation productions.
+His scholastic interests span religion, theology, mythology, archetypology, digital content creation and film.

 Koseki is known for his involvement in Andrew Lloyd Webber's musical the Phantom of the Opera.
-Since 2007, his focus has shifted to Japanese anime productions.
+In 2007, his focus shifted to Japanese anime.
 He registered a trademark, "Aquilon" with the Japan Patent Office and his freelance activities are copyrighted by Aquilon.

-Entertainment career
+Career

-Koseki began his career as a stagehand for the Phantom of the Opera when it was first performed in Japan by the Shiki Theatrical Company.
-In 1990, Koseki became the technical director of the show.
-At the meantime, he decided to study graphic design abroad at the Académie Julian/ESAG (Ecole Supérieure d'Art Graphique) in Paris, France for two years.
-For the next few years, he backpacked through Europe, crossing Spain and the Sahara Desert, as well as the United States.
+Koseki began his career as a stagehand for Phantom of the Opera when it debuted in Japan under the Shiki Theatrical Company.
+In 1990, Koseki became the show's technical director.
+At the time, he decided to study graphic design at the Académie Julian/ESAG (Ecole Supérieure d'Art Graphique) in Paris, France.
+For the next few years, he backpacked through Europe, crossing Spain and the Sahara Desert, as well as visiting the United States.